giobarc/GOrGONA/README.md

 Step 4: compile the program read.f90 using the following command: "gfortran -o read.x read.f90".

 Step 5: execute the script 01_search_unbiased in batch mode with the command: " nohup ./01_search_unbiased < /dev/null >& LOG_U &.
+This command will send (in parallel) the BH simulations.
+Time requested strongly depends on the size of the clusters and on the required number of steps.

 Step 6: open the script "021_identify_pures" and: \
 6.1: specify the correct 'SizeStart1' (lines 3, 7, 16 and 19) by using (I4) format: for example, if 'SizeStart1'=0, you have to specify 0000;\